CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 By default it counts the number of events happening by counting how many `cartodb_id`s are within the area.
 But you can have it operate on any other number column instead.
 For instance, if you want to find the max magnitude of a specific column, you'd just replace the value above with `max(magnitude)`.
 You can do more advanced things like dividing by a constant or even dividing the `min` of one column by the `max` of another.

+The output of this calculation within a bin is stored in a special variable accessible to the CartoCSS conditional structures.
+It's called `value`, and you'll see its usage below.

-What's a bin, though?
-Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution you define in:
+What is a bin, though?
+Torque automatically calculates two-dimensional bins that depend on the zoom level of your map and the resolution you define in the Torque-flavor of CartoCSS:

 {% highlight css %}
 -torque-resolution:2;
 {% endhighlight %}

-Points are snapped to a grid that is defined by the resolution you set.
+Points are snapped to a grid that is defined by the resolution you set (smaller resolution means grid spacing is smaller).
 This has the effect of creating a two-dimensional histogram if you aggregate by `count`.

+### Our stork

+For our stork, we have a column in our data set called `ground_speed` that we are going to use to visualize the average speed of the bird within any of the bins.
+We can use `value` and some conditions in our CartoCSS to style the marker on the map.

+The following style works:

+{% highlight css %}
+/** torque visualization */

+Map {
+-torque-frame-count:512;
+-torque-animation-duration:30;
+-torque-time-attribute:"timestamp";
+-torque-aggregation-function:"avg(ground_speed)";
+-torque-resolution:0.125;
+-torque-data-aggregation:linear;
+}

+#academy_torque_stork{
+  marker-fill-opacity: 0.7;
+  marker-line-color: #FFF;
+  marker-line-width: 0;
+  marker-line-opacity: 1;
+  marker-type: ellipse;
+  marker-width: 4;
+  marker-fill: #5CA2D1;
+  [value < 12] {
+  	marker-fill: red;
+  }
+  [value < 6 ] {
+    marker-fill: purple;
+  }
+  [value < 3 ] {
+    marker-fill: #5CA2D1;
+  }
+}
+#academy_torque_stork[frame-offset=1] {
+ marker-width:2.75;
+ marker-fill-opacity:0.5;
+}
+#academy_torque_stork[frame-offset=2] {
+ marker-width:1.75;
+ marker-fill-opacity:0.25;
+}
+#academy_torque_stork[frame-offset=3] {
+ marker-width:1;
+ marker-fill-opacity:0.125;
+}
+#academy_torque_stork[frame-offset=4] {
+ marker-width:0.5;
+ marker-fill-opacity:0.0625;
+}
+{% endhighlight %}

 ## Pulling it all together